bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 |h3| SHapely Additive exPlanations (SHAP) |h3e|

-If it wasn't clear already, we're going to use Shapely values as our feature attribution method called SHapely Additive exPlanations (SHAP).
-From Theorem 1, we know that Shapely values provide the only unique solution to Properties 1-3 for a additive feature attribution model.
+If it wasn't clear already, we're going to use Shapely values as our feature attribution method, which is known as SHapely Additive exPlanations (SHAP).
+From Theorem 1, we know that Shapely values provide the only unique solution to Properties 1-3 for an additive feature attribution model.
 The big question is how do we calculate the Shapely values (and what do they intuitively mean)?

 Recall that Shapely values rely on the value function, :math:`v(S)`, which determine a mapping from a subset of features to an expected "payoff".
-In the case of Equation 17, our "payoff" is the model prediction :math:`f_x(z')` i.e. the prediction of our model at point :math:`x` with subset of features :math:`z'`.
-Implicit in this definition is that we can evaluate our model with just a subset of features, which most models do *not* support.
+In the case of Equation 18, our "payoff" is the model prediction :math:`f_x(z')` i.e. the prediction of our model at point :math:`x` with subset of features :math:`z'`.
+Implicit in this definition is that we can evaluate our model with just a subset of features (i.e. the value function), which most models do *not* support.
 So how does SHAP deal with it?
 Expectations!

-To evaluate a model at point :math:`x` with a subset of features :math:`S`, it starts out with the **expectation** of the function (recall, :math:`z'` is our binary vector representing :math:`S` and :math:`h_x(\cdot)` is the mapping from the binary vector to the actual feature in data point :math:`x`):
+To evaluate a model at point :math:`x` with a subset of features :math:`S`, it starts out with the **expectation** of the function (recall, :math:`z'` is our binary vector representing :math:`S` and :math:`h_x(\cdot)` is the mapping from the binary vector to the actual features in data point :math:`x`):

 .. math::

     f(h_x(z')) &= E[f(z)|z_S] \\
                &= E_{z_{\bar{S}}|z_S}[f(z)] \\
-    \tag{18}
+    \tag{19}

 There are two main issues with this.
 First, most models don't have an explicit probability density, nor do they know how to deal with missing values, so we